MICA-MNI/z-brains/README.rst

     :target: https://github.com/MICA-MNI/z-brains/stargazers
     :alt: GitHub stars

+\

-``z-brains`` is developed by `MICA-Lab <https://mica-mni.github.io>`_, affiliated with `McGill University <https://www.mcgill.ca/>`_, the Montreal Neurological Institute and Hospital "`the Neuro <https://www.mcgill.ca/neuro/>`_," and the McConnell Brain Imaging Center (`BIC <https://www.mcgill.ca/bic/>`_).
+``zbrains`` is developed by `MICA-Lab <https://mica-mni.github.io>`_, affiliated with `McGill University <https://www.mcgill.ca/>`_, the Montreal Neurological Institute and Hospital "`the Neuro <https://www.mcgill.ca/neuro/>`_," and the McConnell Brain Imaging Center (`BIC <https://www.mcgill.ca/bic/>`_).

    This open access processing and analysis tool aims identify patient-specific anomalies in brain morphology and microstructure, using features with previously demonstrated potential to accurately localize epileptogenic lesions.

-``z-brains`` uses a set of known software dependencies developped by other groups and aggregated in a published pipeline `micapipe <https://github.com/MICA-MNI/micapipe>`_.
+   ``zbrains`` uses a set of known software dependencies developed by other groups and aggregated in a published pipeline `micapipe <https://github.com/MICA-MNI/micapipe>`_.

 ..
 Installation
 .. --------------------------------------------